bvinoth186/notes/cheat.md

   - Producers will send the data to Firehose
   - Firehose will send to S3 or Red shift
 - Kinesis Analytics
-  - Allows you run sql queries on the data (sent to Firehose ot Streams) and the result data can be stoted in S3, Redshift
+  - Allows you run sql queries on the data (sent to Firehose or Streams) and the result data can be stored in S3, Redshift

 # Elastic Bean Stalk

 - Java, .net, php, node, python, ruby, go and docker
 - Apache tomcat, Nginx, passenger , Puma and IIS
 - Tomcat for Java